timthelion/elm-get/README.md

     limitations, and point to related resources that might be helpful.
     The goal is for someone to be able to quickly assess if the library will suit their goals.
-  * The recommended `license` is BSD3, but of course, you can use whatever license you want.
+  * The recommended `license` is LGPLv3, but of course, you can use whatever license you want.
   * The `exposed-modules` are the subset of modules that people can use when they install your library.
 Use this to stop internal details from polluting your API and cluttering the docs with modules that are not meant for users.
   * For now, you cannot publish libraries with `dependencies` on community libraries.
-It is the highest priority for this project to lift this restriction while ensuring that dependency management does not become a hellish nightmare.

 Once that is all done, use git to tag the specific commit you want to release with an appropriate version number.
-This should match the `version` listed in `elm_dependencies.json`.
+This should match the `version` listed in `noelm_dependencies.json`.
 Finally, you can publish your library with:

-    elm-get publish
+    noelm-get publish